keep-starknet-strange/satoru/README.md

 ## ⚡ About Gojo ⚡

 Gojo is a cutting-edge synthetics platform for Starknet, taking inspiration from the modular design of GMX v2.
-We're currently in the exciting phase of building this platform, and we're thrilled to have you on this journey with us!

-We're using [straknet-foundry](https://github.com/foundry-rs/starknet-foundry) for this project.
-If you're new to it, we recommend checking out the [Starknet Foundry Book](https://foundry-rs.github.io/starknet-foundry/).
+Read the [Gojo Book](https://keep-starknet-strange.github.io/gojo/) to learn more about the project.

 ## 🛠️ Build